 Beyond what has already been shared in your application, what do you believe makes you a strong candidate for admission to the University of California?
 361

-I have been told that I'm a living contradiction.
+I have been told that I'm a living paradox.

 I live by the Quran but serve the liturgy.
 I am a reserved person at heart, just like any average Indonesian, but one who champions bold stances and smashes scathing rebuttals in the school's debate club.
 I'm made a minority in a national school packed with children of immigrants, yet I pledge my allegiance to the school's diversity by cultivating it.
 Without losing my identity, I stand for everything different, opposite, and antithetical, enriched and molded by everyday experience.

 Despite being a Muslim in an all-boys Jesuit school, I unlocked a deeper faith through learning Catholicism.
 I found comfort when the verses of the Bible, which taught tolerance and compassion, mirrored the teachings in the Quran.
-Inspired by the gratitude, I sought to embrace my catholic brothers by becoming an assistant organizer of the school cathedral, preparing mass and facilitating the congregants.
+Inspired by the gratitude, I sought to embrace my Catholic brothers by becoming an assistant organizer of the school cathedral, preparing mass and facilitating the congregants.

 The greatest lesson I took from debating wasn't public speaking but embracing a side of my character that I overlooked.
 Usually avoiding clashes of opinions, the roaring manner of my teammates arrogantly leading their arguments felt imposing at first.
 But, as I grew as a debater, I learned to adapt their tenacity to my speech while preserving my pacifistic nature.